nginmesh/nginmesh/istio/release/demo/ksql/README.md

 ./install-elastic.sh
 ```

-7.Install Grafana in the namespace 'kafka':
+7. Install Grafana in the namespace 'kafka':
 ```
 ./install-grafana.sh
 ```